 If the above isn't enough to make you want to play this fabulous course, then here is an added bonus - the pace of play is fantastic.
 The majority of the times we have played, there wasn't anyone in front or back of us.
 Play fast and you can make a round in three hours - leaving you plenty of time for another round!

 Not only is this a fantastic and beautiful course, it's a real bargain.
 Be sure to visit Garden Valley's course tour to see photos and flyovers of each hole.
 Below is another example of a hole - check out the flyover.
-You are going to enjoy this course and it will most likely make your top 20 list - it made our top 20 list.
+You are going to enjoy this course and it will most likely make your top 20 list - it made our list of the Top Public Golf Courses in Texas.
 Garden Valley has also gotten rave reviews from the Dallas Morning News (Top 15 High Priced), Avid Golfer, and Golf Digest.
 You can read our review by .

 In addition to eighteen holes of fantastic golf, you'll find a variety of lodging to fit your fancy, your group size, and your budget.
 The accommodations range from very rustic to nicely appointed cabins facing the lake and 18th green and the 17 units will sleep between 3 to 18 people.
 Check the Garden Valley website for current information and prices and to make a reservation.
 The majority of the accommodations have been upgraded and renovated by the new owners.
 All are comfortable and clean with the basics you'll need for a fun weekend - they are functional and affordable but far from upscale, except for the Dockside Cabins which are outstanding. .